-\$3,340,000 GENERAL OBLIGATION REFUNDING BONDS, SERIES 2024A TOWN OF LAWRENCE, WISCONSIN
+\$4,270,000\ TAXABLE GENERAL OBLIGATION REFUNDING BONDS, SERIES 2024B TOWN OF LAWRENCE, WISCONSIN

-Bids for the purchase of \$3,340,000 General Obligation Refunding Bonds, Series 2024A (the "Bonds") of the Town of Lawrence, Wisconsin (the "Town") will be received at the offices of Ehlers and Associates, Inc. ("Ehlers"), 3060 Centre Pointe Drive, Roseville, Minnesota 55113-1105, municipal advisors to the Town, until 10:00 A.M., Central Time, and ELECTRONIC PROPOSALS will be received via bondsale@ehlers-inc.com or PARITY, in the manner described below, until 10:00 A.M.
+Bids for the purchase of \$4,270,000\ Taxable General Obligation Refunding Bonds, Series 2024B (the "Bonds") of the Town of Lawrence, Wisconsin (the "Town") will be received at the offices of Ehlers and Associates, Inc. ("Ehlers"), 3060 Centre Pointe Drive, Roseville, Minnesota 55113-1105, municipal advisors to the Town, until 10:00 A.M., Central Time, and ELECTRONIC PROPOSALS will be received via bondsale@ehlers-inc.com or PARITY, in the manner described below, until 10:00 A.M.
 Central Time, on January 17, 2024, at which time they will be opened, read and tabulated.
 The Town Board adopted a resolution on December 20, 2023 (the "Parameters Resolution"), which authorized the Town Administrator or the Town Clerk-Treasurer to accept a bid for the Bonds if the parameters and conditions set forth in the Parameters Resolution are met.
-If the parameters and conditions set forth in the Parameters Resolution are met through the competitive bids received on January 17, 2024, then neither the Town Administrator nor the Town Clerk-Treasurer have the authority to award the sale of the Bonds, and all bids will be rejected.
+If the parameters and conditions set forth in the Parameters Resolution are met.
+If the parameters and conditions set forth in the Parameters Resolution are not met through the competitive bids received on January 17, 2024, then neither the Town Administrator nor the Town Clerk-Treasurer have the authority to award the sale of the Bonds, and all bids will be rejected.